mpanighetti/dnd5e-spells/4th-level/space-warp.md

 - **Casting Time:** 10 minutes
 - **Range:** 10 feet
-- **Components:** V, S, M (a musical instrument worth at least 1 gp; an object that was present when the target creature lost consciousness at the spell's destination which the spell consumes)
+- **Components:** V, S, M (an instrument worth at least 1 gp; an object that was present when the target creature lost consciousness at the spell's destination which the spell consumes)
 - **Duration:** Instantaneous
 - **Classes:** Bard